jens-limbach/SSv2-custom-sample-object/README.md

 ## Business Logic

+Let's also add some more business logic.
+Until now we only had logic that is required as a baseline for our service.
+Much more interesting is how easy it is to add some logic in different lifecycle points like before creation or before update.

 23. Validation: Let's add a simple validation to the sample request on create.
 We want to check that the "number of samples" cannot be 0.
 Add the following snippet at the end of your ```sample-service.js``` before the last ```});```.
 ```
   // Before CREATE (only for root Sample entity)